Screwed (2000 film): Plot

 This plan also goes wrong, however, when Willard succeeds in getting the money, only to lose it to two small children who attack him with a taser and a shiv and steal the suitcase.
 Willard is found by the police and sent to a hospital, as the children have soundly brutalized him.
 The police then find the dead body that was supposed to take the place of Willard as he made his getaway, and Willard claims that it was his captor.
 The police are suspicious, as Grover used the body of an old homeless dwarf, but Willard claims he was "more ferocious when he was alive."
 Willard dejectedly returns to work for Mrs. Crock (who claims that he now owes her the ransom as well) until the mother of one of his attackers shows up and returns the briefcase.
 Overjoyed, Willard and Rusty plan to go on a long vacation only to find that the briefcase was filled with newspaper and cabbage.

 After interrogating Willard and Rusty (during which Rusty reveals his habit of striking people with desk lamps when nervous), the police go after Grover, who goes on a rampage, kidnapping Mrs. Crock while waiting for the share of money Willard promised him.
 Willard goes to Grover and confronts his employer, finding out that the money was actually in the briefcase but was stolen by Chip Oswald, who planned to double-cross them all and make off with his boyfriend.
 He also discovers, to everyone's disgust, that his father was also Mrs. Crock's lover as well as manservant.
 After the police converge on Grover's place, Crock convinces them that the trio are actually her rescuers.

 In the end, Willard leads the police to Chip's house, where the ransom money is discovered.
 When Chip pulls a gun, Rusty panics and knocks him unconscious by hitting him in the head with a lava lamp.
 Mrs. Crock expresses her gratitude by paying for Willard to attend college at the University of Southern California and buying him a new Armani suit, and paying for Rusty to open a new Chicken Hole on the beach.
-Willard finally reconciles with Hillary, while Crock herself ends up in a romantic relationship with Grover.
+Willard finally reconciles with Hillary, while Crock ends up in a romantic relationship with Grover.